Prathiksha-K1/todo-cli/README.md

 # todo-cli
-A Beginner Friendly To-Do List App That Runs In The Comman Line
+A Beginner Friendly To-Do List App That Runs In The Command Line